goodcat-dev/laravel-filter-querystring/README.md

 ### Filter object

-By default, `laravel-querystring` searches the model for filter methods.
+By default, `laravel-filter-querystring` searches the model for filter methods.
 If you wish, you can register a different class by overriding the `getQueryStringObject()` method.

 ```php
    class User extends Authenticatable